 19).
 Hit the Wall in Your Training

 Know your limit on any mountain.
 One of the ways to achieve this is to hit the wall in your training at home.
 Remember your safety and the safety of others should be your number one concern on the mountain.
 Make sure that you have pushed yourself hard in your training and have prepared correctly before stepping foot onto the mountain.
 While you are on Aconcagua, don’t push yourself to the point of putting your life or the life of others in danger.

 Respect your team and other climbers.
 You are climbing as a part of a team and therefore, you have to be aware that timelines have to be kept and differences have to be accepted.
 An expedition can be a multicultural experience with people joining our trips from all over the world.

 That means different cultural backgrounds with different religious ideals or philosophies.
 Everyone in your expedition is struggling to reach the same goal, so respect the team.
 If you see your team member struggling on any given day, be there to help them.
 It could be you the next day that needs the extra support!
 Team work and relaxed attitude will be valuable assets on a trip like this, finally respect the mountain and extreme altitude.
 These are Top 20 Tips for Climbing Aconcagua.
 Get in touch and learn more from our experience.

 Contact the Experts

-We only run quality trips on Aconcagua.
-After years of experience managing teams on the mountain, we highly recommend choosing the Vacas Valley Traverse Route for your Aconcagua adventure.
+I hope you found our Top 20 Tips for Climbing Aconcagua useful.
+After years of experience managing teams on the mountain, we only offer quality trips on Aconcagua with more support.
+I highly recommend choosing the Vacas Valley Traverse Route for your Aconcagua adventure.
 CONTACT US and learn more about our quality run trips to climb Mount Aconcagua in Argentina.
+Follow us on Instagram.